 Josef Pieper on the Importance of Leisure

-‘Not everything is useless’, writes Josef Pieper in his counter-cultural work Leisure, The Basis of Culture. ‘which cannot be brought under the definition of the useful’.
+‘Not everything is useless’, writes Josef Pieper in his counter-cultural work Leisure, The Basis of Culture ‘which cannot be brought under the definition of the useful’.
 Yet, in our pragmatic society we seem to disagree, only finding value in that which can be tied to productivity or efficiency.
-Underfunding arts while increasing funding for economics degrees and tearing down forest to create plantations for timber are two such examples.
+Underfunding arts while increasing funding for economics degrees and tearing down forest to create timber plantations are two such examples.

 Chemistry, physics, medicine, banking, gardening, carpentry and cooking are valuable because they serve a clearly defined use.
 But there are things which, while on the surface ‘useless’, remain, in their own unique way, ‘useful’: painting, music, poetry, philosophy, and leisure.
 And it is leisure – in a world where everything is organised according to productivity and profit – that is most in danger of extinction, yet simultaneously the most important guardian of the inner life of the mind.

 The ancients understood the importance of leisure.
 They worked in order to not work.
 That is, they worked in order to have free time afterwards.
 It is a mentality alien to our society, firmly believing as it does in the principle of ‘work for work’s sake’.
 We readily equate those who seek leisure with being idlers, sloths, or dole-bludgers.
-For us, productivity and busyness is the name of the game.
+For us, productivity and busy-ness (or, business, if you will) is the name of the game.
 We must always be occupied, be busy, be productive, be useful.

 We are encouraged by a culture of frenetic amusements and relentless striving to never sit quietly with ourselves.
 We have been trained to always remain busy.
 If not working 40+ hours a week, then going out drinking, shopping, clubbing, seeing friends, doing chores, or spending hours scrolling through news feeds or watching videos on YouTube.
 We have, to a great extent, lost the ability to sit with ourselves.